KelvinFkr2015/acme_processflow/docs/html/_sources/quickstart.rst.txt

 .. code-block:: bash

-    python workflow.py -c run.cfg
+    workflow.py -c run.cfg

 When run in interactive mode, the acme_workflow will exit if the terminal window is closed.
 For long running jobs, the best run method is to make sure the source and destination globus nodes have been activated with your credentials, and then run

 .. code-block:: bash

-    nohup python workflow.py -c /PATH/TO/YOUR/CONFIG --no-ui &
+    nohup workflow.py -c /PATH/TO/YOUR/CONFIG --no-ui &

 Once the run starts, you will be prompted to authenticate with globus.
 Simply copy the address and paste into your browser.
 You will be presented with a page to choose which OAuth provided to use, its recommended that you use the default globus ID provider.

 .. image:: https://github.com/sterlingbaldwin/acme_workflow/blob/master/doc/images/Globus_login_example.png?raw=true